-- KS1 children achieving inline with all children in maths and reading but there is a gap in writing. - KS2 children are achieving below non-disadvantaged children and there is a gap that will be considered in future planning. - A new phonics scheme has been implemented and staff are becoming familiar and competent with using the materials. - New reading materials have been purchased and PM benchmarking is being utilised to assess children and support the provision of the correct level of text for development. - Staff meeting on the headlines for supporting disadvantaged children in school as outlined in the Buckinghamshire Challenge Programme with a focus on small, frequent interactions, relationships and the patterns emerging at GKCS. - Social groups are running and will be ongoing.
+- KS1 children achieving in-line with all children in maths but there is a gap in writing and reading. - KS2 children are achieving in-line with all children in reading but there a gap in writing and maths. - ELS phonics scheme has been successfully implemented in Reception and Year 1 with all staff having received training to use the resources. - Reading resources to complement the ELS phonics scheme have been used successfully within Reception and Year 1. - Reading benchmarking assessments have provided accurate measurement of reading fluency and comprehension, indicating next steps and suitability for progression through the reading scheme. - Investment in further resources within the reading scheme (Grey and Brown level books) has provided a more comprehensive provision for reading, with a focus on developing the comprehension and inference skills at KS2. - Staff meeting on the headlines for supporting disadvantaged children in school as outlined in the Buckinghamshire Challenge Programme with a focus on small, frequent interactions, relationships and the patterns emerging at GKCS. - Social groups are running and will be ongoing.
 There are examples of progress and success with some individuals.